 - Sentence of up to 10 years imprisonment, fine up to $10,000, or both

 - Value of $25,000 or more

 It’s important to know that these sentences and dollar amounts are only guidelines for sentencing.
-With an experienced criminal law attorney at Greenwald Law Firm, you may be able to negotiate a lower classification and punishment.
-Sometimes a lower penalty or classification won’t be possible.
-However, a good attorney should at the very least be able to work with the prosecution and judge to lessen your sentence.
+With an experienced criminal law attorney at Greenwald Law Firm, you may be able to negotiate a lower classification and therefore, a less severe punishment.
+However, sometimes a lower penalty or classification won’t be possible, but a good criminal defense lawyer should at the very least be able to work with the prosecution and judge to lessen your sentence.